Documentation

 Overview

 skills-check is a quality & integrity layer for Agent Skills.
-It provides 12 commands covering freshness detection, security auditing, metadata linting, token budget analysis, semver verification, policy enforcement, eval testing, skill fingerprinting, and usage analytics for your SKILL.md files.
+It provides 14 commands covering freshness detection, security auditing, metadata linting, token budget analysis, semver verification, policy enforcement, eval testing, skill fingerprinting, usage analytics, environment diagnostics, and deterministic autofixes for your SKILL.md files.

 Installation